jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   .. code-block:: powershell

     wsl --install --distribution debian

+  .. admonition:: if you cannot install `Windows Subsystem Linux`_, do not worry, I will show changes you can make to get the same results

 * run these commands in a bash_ terminal to install python after installing Debian_ or any of the `Linux distributions`_